Skip Nav Skip to Search

 Personnel must be properly trained to use the equipment purchased under this grant program in accordance with all applicable federal, state and local laws including, but not limited to regulations established by EPA, OSHA, and NFPA By signing and submitting grant acceptance documents, the authorized official certifies employees have received or will receive required training prior to utilizing equipment purchased with OKOHS/FEMA funding.

-To be responsible for replacing or repairing equipment that is lost, stolen, damaged, or destroyed as a result of Sub-grantee’s willful or negligent action.
+To be responsible for replacing or repairing equipment that is lost, stolen, damaged, or destroyed as a result of Sub-recipient’s willful or negligent action.
 Property with a cost in excess of $10,000 that is purchased using OKOHS/DHS/FEMA funding must be insured for casualty loss unless a written exception to this requirement is permitted by OKOHS.
 Property losses should be reported to OKOHS immediately.

 To maintain a state of readiness for equipment and personnel to respond to a terrorist incident.

-26. False Claims Act and Program Fraud Civil Remedies: All recipients must comply with the requirements of 31 U.S.C. § 3729 which set forth that no recipients of federal payments shall submit a false claim for payment.
+28. False Claims Act and Program Fraud Civil Remedies (Article XVI): All recipients must comply with the requirements of 31 U.S.C. § 3729 which set forth that no recipients of federal payments shall submit a false claim for payment.
 See also 38 U.S.C. § 3801-3812 which details the administrative remedies for false claims and statements made.

-27. Federal Debt Status: All recipients are required to be non-delinquent in their repayment of any Federal debt.
+29. Federal Debt Status (Article XVII): All recipients are required to be non-delinquent in their repayment of any Federal debt.
 Examples of relevant debt include delinquent payroll and other taxes, audit disallowances, and benefit overpayments.
 See OMB Circular A-129 and form SF-424B, item number 17 for additional information and guidance.

-28. Financial Guidelines: The Sub-grantee shall comply with the most recent version of the Administrative Requirements, Cost Principles, and Audit Requirements.
-A non-exclusive list of regulation commonly applicable to FEMA grants are listed below:
+30. Financial Guidelines: The Sub-recipient shall comply with the most recent version of the Administrative Requirements, Cost Principles, and Audit Requirements.